JamesGreenaway/craftcms/README.md

 ### Building the image with alternative arguments.

-It is also possible to *optionally* build this image with some additional arguments.
+It is also possible to build this image with some additional arguments.
 This can alter some of the lower level settings that are already predetermined when using the default image.
 You need to reference the Github repository as a context and add the arguments to the `docker-compose.yml` file.
 For example:

 ```
 services: